 There will be approximately 6-8 written assignments.
-In addition, there will be 2-3 programming projects on UNIX workstations, In the programming assignments, students will intensively use system calls, implement multiple concurrent processes, interprocess communication, real-time scheduling algorithms in a real-time extension of the UNIX environment.
+In addition, there will be 3-4 programming projects on Unix/Linux machines.
+In the programming assignments, students will intensively use system calls, implement multiple concurrent processes, interprocess communication in a UNIX/Linux environment.